LIVING A SUPERNATURAL LIFE (Part 1)

 56 “For the Son of Man did not come to destroy men’s lives but to save them.”
 And they went to another village.
 (NKJV).

-Similarly, the primary reason why you also process and respond in an unchristian manner (just as unbelievers will do) to what people say or do to you is because you lack a precise and correct knowledge, recognition, or full discernment of what manner or kind of spirit you now have in Christ.
+Similarly, the primary reason why you also process and respond in an unchristian manner (just as unbelievers will do) to what happen to you, what people say or do to you is because you lack a precise and correct knowledge, recognition, or full discernment of what manner or kind of spirit you now have in Christ.

 2 Corinthians 5: